Looking after parks and green spaces

 We are responsible for maintaining the parks and green spaces that we own.

-Chelmsford Cemetery and Crematorium
+Chelmsford Cemetery grounds

 Our meadow at Chelmsford Cemetery is part of a citywide project to provide spaces for wildlife, particularly pollinators.
 We manage it by cutting and collecting the vegetation in September, after it has flowered.